 Extremely Limited • Only Tell Your Friends After You Purchase

 Giodo Brunello quietly arrived on the scene six years ago.
-Shortly thereafter, Wine Spectator featured Carlo Ferrini, Giodo's owner, as "one of Montalcino's great winemakers," and "one of Montalicino's best kept secrets."
+Shortly thereafter, Wine Spectator featured Carlo Ferrini, Giodo's owner, as "one of Montalcino's great winemakers" and "one of Montalcino's best-kept secrets."

-The 2015 Tuscan vintage is being compared to 1997 and 2010.
-It is a "historical year for Brunello di Montalcino that nobody should miss."
+The 2015 Tuscan vintage is a "historical year for Brunello di Montalcino that nobody should miss."
 James Suckling"

 This is a splendid Brunello, showing extraordinary purity of Sangiovese character.
 Cherry and floral aromas and flavors.
 Full-bodied with incredibly integrated tannins that seem like they are not there.
 But they are and are comprehensive on the palate.
 Great depth and agility.
 Just floats on the palate."
 James Suckling